 Bad news also spreads fast.
 A poor customer experience can make it challenging to get new customers to make up for the ones you’ve lost.

-Food wastage is a significant issue in the United States, with over 119 billion pounds of food being thrown out yearly.
-That’s approximately 130 billion meals which equates to over $408 billion.
-Undoubtedly, you’ll want to do your part to contribute as little as possible to this.
-You can take the necessary steps to ensure your food items aren’t spoiled during shipping.
+Food wastage is a significant issue in the United States, with over 80 million tons of food going to waste yearly.
+That’s approximately 149 billion meals, which equates to over $444 billion.
+Businesses can take the necessary steps to ensure their food items aren’t spoiled during shipping and reduce their contribution to the country’s food waste.

 Foodborne illnesses affect one in six Americans every year.
 That’s approximately 48 million people leading to 128,000 hospitalizations and 3000 deaths.
 Poor food handling practices are one of the many factors that contribute to the occurrence of foodborne illnesses.

 You might be able to pay the associated fines in the scenario mentioned above.
 You might even survive a lawsuit.
-However, your company’s reputation will be adversely affected in both cases.
-The last thing any food supplier needs is a reputation for poor food handling.
-It’s a stigma that will be extremely hard to shake.
+However, your company’s reputation will be adversely affected in both cases, and that can be extremely hard to shake.

 It might be possible to start afresh.
 You can implement a marketing strategy that can help you regain your good name in the industry.
 But it will cost you, and there’s no guarantee it will work in the long run.
 It’s best to avoid putting your company in a situation that can affect your brand’s reputation.
 Properly packaging your frozen food items seems much easier, especially when considering the alternative.